-In March 2021, the compensation committee approved target and maximum award opportunities under our annual cash incentive program for each named executive officer.
-The compensation committee set the 2021 maximum award opportunity at 150% of the target awards for each executive.
-Based on a review of the Blanchard market analysis and given the Company's performance, the target award opportunities were designed to move the executives closer to the median total compensation of the peer group.
+The target award opportunities for Messrs.
+D'Angelo and Hufft remained at their 2021 levels and represented 50% and 35%, respectively, of each named executive officer's 2021 annual base salary.
+For Ms. Crochet and Mr. Martin, the target award opportunities were increased to approximately 15% (rounded up) of their new 2022 annual base salaries.
+Maximum award opportunities reflect approximately 150% of the target awards for each executive.
+Based on a review of the Blanchard market analysis and given the Company's performance, the target award opportunities were designed to move the executives' total compensation closer to the median total compensation of the peer group.